Rhinorex: Discovery

+Classification

 It is likely a close relative of Gryposaurus, and indeed some have suggested that it falls within the genus Gryposaurus, as the phylogenetic analysis indicates.

 It is found in a very similar time and place as Gryposaurus monumentensis and Gryposaurus sp.
 This would challenge the idea of provincialism in Late Cretaceous Laramidian faunas.
 It may be that Rhinorex lived in more coastal environments than Gryposaurus.
-The holotype specimen BYU 13258 is composed of a partial but mostly articulated skeleton, which includes the skull, the vertebral column and a partial pelvis.